SesameSesame

 • Takes precedence over the config file

-• Appears as "locked" in the admin UI
+• Appears as "locked" in the Settings dialog

 • Cannot be changed without restarting with a different env var